anga/extend_at/README.markdown

 ### Rails 3
 Add in your Gemfile:

 <code>gem 'extend_at'</code>

+After that, you need execute:

+<code>rails generate extend_at:install</code>

+This will generate one migration with all necesaries tables.

 ## Usage

-You only need to add the next line in your model.
+You don't need an extra column in your model.

 <code>extend_at :extra</code>